Nigel1992/RS3-SafecrackingHelper/README.md

-# SafeCracking Helper
+# RS3 SafeCracking-Helper
-SafeCracking Helper is a Python script that assists in cracking safes by monitoring the area around the mouse cursor on your screen and playing a sound if it detects a specific color within a defined tolerance.
+This is a Python script designed specifically for RuneScape 3.
+It assists in cracking safes by monitoring the area around the mouse cursor on your screen and playing a sound upon detecting a specific color within a defined tolerance.
+By clicking at the right time, you will gain about +25% XP/hour.

 ## Installation
 1. Make sure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).